Ssatyr/python-react-test/README.md

 ## Components

 - SurveyDashboard.tsx: Main dashboard component that fetches data and renders the survey results.
-- QuestionAccordion.tsx: Component for rendering each survey question in an accordion.
+- AccordionItem.tsx: Component for rendering each survey question in an accordion.
-- PieChartComponent.tsx: Component for rendering pie charts.
-- BarChartComponent.tsx: Component for rendering bar charts.
-- GroupedBarChartComponent.tsx: Component for rendering grouped bar charts.
+- GroupedBarChart.tsx: Component for rendering grouped bar charts.

 ## Services

 - api.ts: Contains functions for fetching survey data, possible answers, and question titles from the API.

-## Types

-- main.ts: Contains TypeScript interfaces used throughout the project.

 ## Main Entry

 - App.tsx: Main application component.
 - index.tsx: Renders the main application component.
 - index.css: Global styles for the application.

-## Dependencies

-- React
-- Chart.js
-- React-Chartjs-2
-- Axios
-- Bootstrap